 Using WSL in Windows

-• In this tutorial will show you how to develop your projects based on Visual Studio Code + ESP-IDF Extension + Remote - WSL to implement all features of this extension in WSL.
+This tutorial guides you on developing projects using Visual Studio Code with ESP-IDF extension and Remote - WSL to implement all features of these extensions in WSL.

 2. Visual Studio Code